bksureshkumar/dataflow/README.md

 # Dataflow

-This repository will have Dataflow jobs from various Data stream Architecture.
+This repository will have Dataflow jobs from various Data Stream Architecture.